yocodigo/MySports/README.md

 they will see their homepage with the newest info.

 ## HomePage
+When they are logged in they will see:

 * Colors of NBA team they chose under the nav bar.
 * When a user logs in they see a Google map will feature all the venues in proximity that will be playing the game as well the user’s geolocation.